django-cumulus/django-cumulus/docs/index.rst

 The source code for ``django-cumulus`` can be found and contributed to on `github.com/django-cumulus/django-cumulus`_.
 There you can also `file issues`_.

+This documentation applies to the version |version| of django-cumulus.
-To find out what's new in this version of django-cumulus, please see `the changelog`_
+To find out what's new in this version, please see `the changelog`_

 .. toctree::
    :maxdepth: 2